Aryans College of Law

 Aryans College of Law is a private law school situated beside Chandigarh-Patiala National Highway 7 (India) at Rajpura, Patiala in the Indian state of Punjab.
-It offers undergraduate three-year law courses and five-year Integrated B.A. courses.
-LL.B. courses are approved by the Bar Council of India (BCI) in New Delhi and affiliated to Punjabi University.
+The College offers undergraduate three-year law courses approved by the Bar Council of India (BCI) in New Delhi and five-year integrated B.A. courses affiliated to Punjabi University.

 History

 Aryans College of Law was established in 2016 by the Aryans Group of Colleges of Chandigarh.
-In 2019, the College became part of the Universities and Colleges of Legal Studies to use Common Law Admission Test (CLAT) scores for the admission in Legal studies.
-This is the only College in Punjab to use CLAT Score.
+In 2019, the college became part of the universities and colleges of legal studies to use Common Law Admission Test (CLAT) scores for admission in legal studies.
+Aryans College in Punjab is recognized for accepting Cscore score, distinguishing it from other institutions in the region.